MooersLab/export-select-bibtex-entries-el/README.md

 ## AI use disclosure

-The code in `bibexport.el` was developed iteratively with the help of Claude Sonnet 4.0.
+The code in `bibexport.el` was developed iteratively with the help of GPT 4.1.
 The code was tested in Emacs 30.1.

 ## Status